-Using Spatial Analyst classes
+Use Spatial Analyst classes

 Some Spatial Analyst geoprocessing tool parameters use a class object as input.
 Typically, parameters are defined as simple strings, dataset names, paths, keywords, field names, tolerances, and domain names.
 Some parameters are more complex and define a series of properties or values.
 Instead of using long, complicated text strings to define these parameters, you can use classes (such as neighborhoods or remap tables).
 Understanding the input requirements to a class constructor will make it easier for you to create, query, change, and save class objects.

-These are different types of input that are used as arguments to Spatial Analyst classes:
+The following are different types of input that are used as arguments to Spatial Analyst classes:

 - Python list or a list of lists

 For readability, it is recommended the class be set to a variable and the variable used in the tool.
 For example: